CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 ### Project Documentation

-The README file provides the necessary information to install the project but its missing testing instructions OP already informed by reviewer and it will be fixed.
+The README file provides the necessary information to install the project but its missing testing instructions, OP already has been informed by reviewer and issue will be fixed.
 Usage examples are documented in README but in reviewers opinion these should be in seperate file like USAGE.MD or HOW_TOS.md in a seperate docs folder, expected outputs can be added too.
 Also, auto generated typedoc file can be added to repository aswell.
 Rewiewer encountered some errors and difficulties while trying usage examples and informed OP and they will be fixed.
 OP has been informed by reviewer regarding these things and all will be fixed.

 Requirement | Finding
 ------------ | -------------